-Jake Hunsbusher has always had a desire to understand all the varied aspects of production from the planning process to the polishing of the final product.
-He graduated from Georgia Southern University's Multimedia Film production program in 2016 and immediately enrolled in The University of M.F.A.
-Georgia's Dramatic Media program.
-In addition to his work in video/audio production Jake has a great interest in script-writing.
-He has written several short plays one of which was selected as a finalist for the KACTF 10-minute play festival.
-This is Jake's first year as a Summer Academy instructor.
+Jake Hunsbusher produces creative work.
+He graduated from Georgia Southern University's Multimedia Film production program in 2016 and immediately enrolled in The University of Georgia's M.F.A.
+Dramatic Media program.
+In addition to his work in video/audio production Jake is an accomplished playwright and screenwriter.
+He also does professional voice work and has narrated several audio books.
+This is Jake's second year as a Summer Academy instructor.

 Paul Cunningham is a poet, filmmaker, screenwriter, playwright, prose writer, editor, translator, and currently teaches Intro to Creative Writing at the University of Georgia.
 His short film It is Announced (an adaptation of a Valerie Mejer Caso poem) premiered in India's 2016 Kochi-Muziris Biennale.
 His writing has appeared in The Academy of American Poets' Poem-a-Day, Fireflies: A Film Zine, Quarterly West, OmniVerse, DIAGRAM, Bat City Review, Tarpaulin Sky, Witness, and others.
 His recent translations of Helena Österlund have appeared in Exchanges, Asymptote, and EuropeNow.
 He founded Radioactive Moat Press in 2009 and the online journal Deluge in 2012.
 He has served as a judge for The Scholastic Art & Writing Awards, a recognition program for creative teens in grades 7-12.
 He is a Princeton INCH scholar and he holds a M.F.A. in Poetry from the University of Notre Dame.
 This is Paul’s first year as a Summer Academy instructor.